-The proposal for the site is to construct two new detached houses to the rear of the existing house.
-The existing garage will be demolished to make way for a new access to the rear of the plot.
+The proposal for the site is to construct a new dropped kerb to allow access to the site from Breakspear Road North.
 The proposed scheme requires the removal of a small number of relatively insignificant (C and U category) trees and shrubs, which will not significantly impact the local or wider landscape.
+The development presents an excellent opportunity to plant some new trees, to enhance the site and local area for the future.
 The retained trees require protection in accordance with industry best practice and BS 5837: 2012 - Trees in relation to design, demolition and construction - recommendations, in order to ensure their longevity.